 These types of installation can enhance public spaces for the festive periods and help to create a sense of community.
 However they must be safe, secure and meet our standards otherwise we will not allow them to be installed on our assets.

-Read our Seasonal Lighting Code of Practice (PDF, 251KB) to find out what minimum standards we require and how you can apply.
+Our Seasonal Lighting: Code of Practice sets out what minimum standards we require and how you can apply - the 2022 version will be available soon.

 Our street lighting team can help to advise you with any technical information and safety checks.
 Any contractor carrying out works on the public highway must be approved by us.